How to List Your House For Sale

 How to Create a Great Home Listing Description

-The Home description should be detailed but concise.
-Experts recommend that 250 words is a good target for most homes.
-Avoid subjective language and stick to the concrete; for instance, “Lovely exterior” isn’t as useful as “wrap-around porch.”
+The home description should be detailed but concise.
+Experts recommend that 250 words are a good target for most homes.
+Avoid subjective language and stick to the concrete; for instance, “lovely exterior” isn’t as useful as “wrap-around porch.”

 Employ Advertising Language:

 Certain words have power no matter where they’re used.
-Experts say “Beautiful” is always an important word to use.
-The word “Open” is also a key in-home description whether it’s talking about the house’s flow, a bedroom, or the yard.
-Another useful phrase is “Well-Maintained”; if there are parts of the house that have been well-maintained the implication is that the entire house has.
+Experts say “beautiful” is always an important word to use.
+“Open” is also a key descriptor, whether it refers to the house’s flow, a bedroom, or the yard.
+Another useful phrase is “well-maintained.”
+If there are parts of the house that have been well-maintained the implication is that the entire house has.

 List Your Home’s Major Selling Points:

-Separate from the home description should be a bullet-pointed list of the home’s major selling points.
-These include the school district, eco-friendly features of the home, recent renovations, new brand-name appliances, and local amenities like; parks, restaurants, and shopping.
-Remember: Location sells homes.
+Separate from the home description should be a bulleted list of the home’s major selling points.
+These could include the school district, eco-friendly features of the home, recent renovations, new brand-name appliances, and local amenities like parks, restaurants, and shopping.
+Remember, location sells homes.